Explore Our Curriculum

 Elective course | Grades 7–8

-This course is taught in a workshop format with students writing original works in class, with an emphasis on short stories and poetry, and sharing them for peer critique.
+This workshop, with an emphasis on short stories, allows students to write original works in class and share them for peer critique.
 Students focus on specific techniques and elements of the writing process in an effort to improve their writing skills.
 Evaluation is based on a portfolio of writing and revised drafts indicating effort and progress.

 • Creative Writing: Novel and Collections